If you want to experience Florida’s past, have a meal in one of these seven historic restaurants

-Forty years ago, the local newspaper did a big feature story on Cap’s Place, founded in 1928 and Broward County’s oldest still operating restaurant.
+Fifty years ago, the local newspaper did a big feature story on Cap’s Place, founded in 1928 and Broward County’s oldest still operating restaurant.
 The yellowing clip, heralding Cap’s as a vestige of Old Florida, is one of many such articles decorating the place.

 The funny thing is: You could write the same story today.
 And take the same photos.
 And interview the bartender who has the same last name as the person quoted in that story — the daughter of the founder.

 Cap’s was founded in 1928 by a bootlegger and over the years has entertained guests ranging from Winston Churchill to Joe DiMaggio to George Harrison.

 Dining here is like getting to eat and drink in one of those historic houses where docents glare at you if you get too close to the furniture.
 The food, while expensive, is good, but it’s the atmosphere that makes it worthwhile.

 The Yearling serves author Marjorie Kinnan Rawling’s legendary sour orange pie, as well as frog legs, catfish, venison and the best cheese grits I’ve ever had.

 The ambiance of the place, which looks like a weather-beaten shack, is old Florida hunting lodge.
 It’s decorated with antique outboard motors, old guns and enough memorabilia to stock a store.
 Stuffed fish and mounted deer heads abound.